DefectDojo/django-DefectDojo/docs/getting-started.rst

 1. If you haven't already, run ``mysql_secure_install`` to set a password for your root MySQL user.

-2. Create a MySQL user with CREATE priviledges, or use root.
+2. Create a MySQL user with CREATE privileges, or use root.

 **Run the ``setup.bash`` script**
 This script will: